-This article looks at the societies and cultures of sub-Saharan Africa’s pr-modern history.
+This article looks at the societies and cultures of sub-Saharan Africa in pre-modern history.
 It gives a general portrait of the geographical environments they inhabited, their settlements, social structures and economies, and the their religions and cultures.

 The histories and cultures of Egypt, Nubia, Ethiopia and North Africa are covered elsewhere.

 The geography of Sub-Saharan Africa poses severe challenges to the rise and spread of pre-modern civilization.

 The ancientness of the continent’s rocks, whose minerals have leeched out over the aeons, mean that the soil is generally of a poor quality, posing challenges for farmers.
 In many regions low or fickle rainfall greatly magnifies this problem.
 The abundant insect life of the tropics makes for a very high prevalence of serious diseases, for both humans and their animals; this greatly constrains the rates at which populations can grow.